 Location: Baker RinkCost: $55

 Building off of the basic foundational skills, this class challenges skaters to enhance their basic skills while also taking on new challenges such as more complex turns, spins, basic choreography, and beginning jumps.
 This class is very tailored to the needs and goals of each individual skater - therefore, whatever skills you would like to work on, we are here to support you!
-This is an 8-week class.
 No Dillon Gym membership is required as it is held at Baker Rink.

 Skaters from this level will have the opportunity to participate in the annual Princeton University Figure Skating Team's Winter and Spring shows where they can show off their new skills to family and friends around the Princeton Community alongside experienced Princeton skaters!